Franzo Grande Stevens

-Franzo Grande Stevens (born 13 September 1928) is an Italian lawyer.
-Grande Stevens is famous for being the lawyer of the Agnelli family, and he was one of the triad of longtime advisors of Gianni Agnelli.
-He continues to advise his grandson and heir John Elkann.
-He served as chairman of Juventus F.C. from 2003 to 2006.
+Franzo Grande Stevens (13 September 1928 – 13 June 2025) was an Italian lawyer.
+He was famous for being the lawyer of the Agnelli family, and was one of the triad of longtime advisors of Gianni Agnelli.
+He continued to advise Agnelli's grandson and heir John Elkann.
+He served as chairman of Juventus from 2003 to 2006, when the club was relegated due to Calciopoli.

 Early life

-Born in Naples, he is the grandson of tycoon Franzo Grande.
-Of Anglo-Sicilian-Neapolitan origin, one branch of the family is from Avola, while the other is English, and to this he owes the second part of the surname.
+Born in Naples on 13 September 1928, he was the grandson of tycoon Franzo Grande.
+Of Anglo-Sicilian-Neapolitan origin, one branch of the family is from Avola, while the other is English, the source of the second part of his surname.
 Grande Stevens lived his adolescence in Naples, where he obtained his liceo classico diploma and jurisprudence degree at the Federico II University, where he was a pupil of Alessandro Galante Garrone.
-Having exhausted the experience of the apprenticeship alongside the lawyer Francesco Barra Caracciolo di Basciano, he moved to Turin, where he became a consultant of Gianni Agnelli, the president of Fiat S.p.A.
+Having exhausted the experience of the apprenticeship alongside the lawyer Francesco Barra Caracciolo di Basciano, he moved to Turin, where he became a consultant of Gianni Agnelli, the president of Fiat.
 He held positions in several large Italian companies, such as Toro Assicurazioni, and was also the president of the Order of the Italian Lawyers and the vice-chairman of Fiat.

 Career

 Enrolled in the Register of Lawyers (Albo degli avvocati) since 1954, Grande Stevens became one of Agnelli's trusted persons; he was vice-chairman of Fiat, the company owned by Agnelli.
 Like Vittorio Caissotti di Chiusano before him, he was nicknamed "the lawyer's lawyer".
-In 1976, he participated as public defender in the trial of the historical leaders of the Red Brigades, together with the president of the council of the Turin bar association, Fulvio Croce, who was later assassinated by the Red Brigades.
+In 1976, he participated as a public defender in the trial of the historical leaders of the Red Brigades, together with the president of the council of the Turin bar association, Fulvio Croce, who was later assassinated by the Red Brigades.
 He wrote Vita d'un avvocato, published by Cedam in 2000, more than twenty years after the murder of Croce, about the affair.

 Over time, Grande Stevens followed the corporate events of the most important industrial groups in the country, often holding managerial positions within them.
 He was chairman (presidente) of Toro Assicurazioni, CIGA hotels, the National Forensic Fund, and from 1985 to 1991 also of the National Forensic Council.
 He held the presidency of the Compagnia di San Paolo and sat on the boards of directors of IFIL Investments and RCS MediaGroup.
-Among his clients were the likes of Carlo De Benedetti, Luigi Giribaldi, Aga Khan IV, and Adriana Volpe, and companies like Ferrero, Pininfarina, and Lavazza.
+Among his clients were the likes of Carlo De Benedetti, Luigi Giribaldi, Aga Khan IV and Adriana Volpe, and companies like Ferrero, Pininfarina and Lavazza.